Bowel Perforation or Ruptured Bowel

 If a bowel perforation occurred during a surgical procedure, medical malpractice or negligence may not have necessarily been involved.
 Injury to the bowel during a surgery is a known risk of many abdominal procedures.
 Patients should be watched for symptoms of bowel perforation.

-Failure to diagnose and treat the bowel perforation in a timely manner could lead to these:
+Failure to diagnose and treat the bowel perforation in a timely manner could lead to the following complications:

 - Severe infection